 We recommend that users keep the access to their organization managed Google Account and personal Google Account separate from each other.
 As an admin, we recommend that you advise users not to sign in to multiple Google Accounts simultaneously in the same Chrome browser.
+Users can also sign into their Google Workspace for Education account as a secondary account.
 This mitigates the risk of human error that leads to the accidental storage of Customer Data in a user's personal account or the application of privacy settings from a personal Google Account to an organization managed Google Account.

 If your organization needs stricter control, you can prevent users from signing in to Google services using any accounts other than those you provide them with.
 For example, you might not want users to use their personal Gmail account or an organization managed Google Account from another domain.
-For instructions, see Block access to consumer personal accounts.7
+For instructions, see Block access to consumer personal accounts.

-Additionally, as an admin you can securely manage work apps and data on Android devices and leave personal apps and data under the user's control.
-A work profile8 can be set up on an Android device to separate work apps and data from personal apps and data.
-Learn more about how to set up the work profile and whitelist preferred work apps for Android devices.
+Additionally, as an admin you can securely manage school apps and data on Android devices and leave personal apps and data under the user's control.
+A work profile can be set up on an Android device to separate work apps and data from personal apps and data.
+Learn more about how to set up the work profile and allowlist preferred work apps for Android devices.